HSAFoundation/HSA-Debugger-AMD/README.md

     * Tips: include the directory that contains the hsail-gdb tool in your *PATH* environment variable

 <A NAME="Known">
-## Known Issues for December 2015 Release
+## Known Issues for January 2016 Release
-* Incorrect debugging results with Kalmar Stencil2D and TileStaticStorageBandwitdh samples due to improperly generated debug info in these applications.
 * Debugging the multiple_cl_files SNACK example can cause a system hang.
-* Enabling logging on Carrizo can cause a segmentation fault at the end of the application.
 * HSAIL programs (i.e. hsa code objects) that contain more than one BRIG module are not supported
 * HSAIL kernels that contain global (or read only) variables are not supported
 * HSAIL kernels that contain hsail function calls are not supported
 * HSAIL backtrace is not supported
+* Usage of hsail-gdb objects in python scripts in not yet supported.